Winnwright History, Family Crest & Coats of Arms

 Another 28 words (2 lines of text) are included under the topic Early Winnwright Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Winnwright family to Ireland
+Migration of the Winnwright family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Winnwright or a variant listed above: Hester Wainewright who settled in Barbados in 1682; William Wainright settled in Barbados in 1654; John Wainright settled in Pennsylvania in 1773; Mary and John Wainwright settled in New York N.Y. in 1821.